JasonBock/Rocks/docs/notes/188 - Odd Issue with Microsoft.EntityFrameworkCore.Metadata.INavigation.md

 ```

 Rocks will make a shim that will not implement `IAmADim()` as expected, but it needs to implement `IAmNotADim()`.
 Otherwise I get `CS0535`.
 So, I need to look at all the non-DIM members of an interface, and provide "make" implementations of them that do nothing.
 They will **never** be called by Rocks because will either try to match an handler to the invocation, or throw an exception, so they can essentially do nothing like what happens in a make, but they still need to show up in the shim type.

+OK, forget that idea :).
+That didn't work.
+All the tests pass, and the one case in EF that isn't working is due to some really weird resolution error between calling a property and calling an extension method.
+I **could** add a cast to what the thing should be anyway, and that would get rid of it...ok, maybe try that.

+FINALLY!
+Putting the cast in gets rid of the EF error I was seeing, and all tests still pass.
+I'm done with this for now.